Christoph Ingenhoven: Career

 Christoph Ingenhoven was born in Düsseldorf in 1960 and studied architecture at the RWTH Aachen from 1978 to 1984 and from 1980 to 1981 at the Kunstakademie Düsseldorf with Hans Hollein.
-In 1985 Christoph Ingenhoven became self-employed.
-Today, his architecture office operates under the name ingenhoven associates and has its headquarters in Düsseldorf.
+In 1985, Christoph Ingenhoven founded the architecture office ingenhoven architects in Düsseldorf, which was acquired by BKW Energie in 2019.
+Today, he heads his architecture studio under the name christoph ingenhoven architects with headquarters in Düsseldorf.

-His architecture office received international recognition in 1997 with the design of one of the world's first ecological high-rise buildings, the RWE Tower in Essen.
+Christoph Ingenhoven received international recognition in 1997 with the design of one of the world's first ecological high-rise buildings, the RWE Tower in Essen.
 Before, in 1991, the then 31-year-old Ingenhoven received a great deal of attention when he and his team competed in the international competition for the Commerzbank Tower in Frankfurt and shared jury prize with Norman Foster.
 The fact that Foster was commissioned to build the skyscraper prompted Frei Otto to make a public statement in which he spoke out in favor of the young German architect's design.

-Christoph Ingenhoven is founding memeber of the German Sustainable Building Council (DGNB) and the Bundesstiftung Baukultur, a federal foundation for architectural culture in Germany.
+Christoph Ingenhoven is a founding member of the German Sustainable Building Council (DGNB) and the Bundesstiftung Baukultur, a federal foundation for architectural culture in Germany.
 He is member of the International Academy of Architecture.